This spring has purifying powers and became known as “Tirta Ri Air Hampul” or “Tirta Empul,” meaning “steaming purification water.”

-Tirta Empul Temple, located in the village of Manukaya near Ubud, Bali, is one of the island’s most revered water temples.
-Renowned for its sacred spring, which is believed to possess purifying and healing powers, Tirta Empul holds a special place in the hearts of Balinese locals and visitors alike.
-This temple is not only a spiritual destination but also a symbol of Bali’s deep-rooted connection to water, purification, and tradition.
+Tirta Empul Temple is in the village of Manukaya near Ubud, Bali.
+This temple is one of the island’s most revered water temples.
+Its sacred spring possesses purifying and healing powers.
+Balinese locals and visitors hold Tirta Empul in their hearts.
+This temple is a spiritual destination and a symbol of Bali’s deep-rooted connection to water, purification, and tradition.

 Mythology of Tirta Empul Temple